JanBednarik/pewpew-game-of-life/README.md

 Connect PewPew to your computer, it will appear as USB flash drive.
 Copy `main.py` to PewPew.

+There is no true random generator inside board's processor.
+So after turning it on it may alway generate the same life.
+If you press any button, you will reset the game and then it will start with really random life.

 If life on the board dies or gets stuck in still life, the game will automatically reset.
-But when it get's into oscillating state, you have to turn board off and on to reset it.
+But when it get's into oscillating state, you have to reset it by pressing any button.